-Let’s face it: Nobody likes calling tech support.
-From the endless menus to waiting on hold for what seems like an eternity, spending a day with tech support could frustrate even a monk.
+Let’s face it: Nobody likes contacting tech support.
+From the unhelpful chatbots to waiting on hold for what seems like an eternity, spending a day with tech support could frustrate even the most centered and calm people.

 But when your home security system stops working — especially a Vivint smart home security system you spent a pretty penny on — you know you need it fixed quickly.
 The last thing you want is to leave your home vulnerable, whether you’re about to leave on vacation or just a day at work.
 We spent weeks testing Vivint and many hours combing through reported errors, and then we personally tested the reported solution to see if it worked.